JordanRL/Roster/docs/roster/latest/Roster/App.md

     description
     :   *No description available*

+    **Application->all Description**

     Gets the commands (registered in the given namespace if provided).

      The array keys are the full names and the values the command instances.

+---

 !!! signature "public Application->renderThrowable(Throwable $e, Symfony\Component\Console\Output\OutputInterface $output)"
     **$e**